wizdzz/pymp4_wizd/README.md

 https://github.com/beardypig/pymp4

 # What have i modified
-1. Add more file support, such like 'vpcc' encoding
+1. Add more file support, such like 'vpcc' encoding;
 2. Fix some bugs
-3. Improve some methods
+3. Improve some methods, such like BoxUtil.find, you can find out children, entries and sboxs in the box now;

 # Why not push request to the original repository
 There are too much incompatible code with the origin, so i decide to create a new one.